Schedule Annual Maintenance

 If a radon test reports a radon measurement at or above 4.0 picocuries per liter (pCi/L), contact American Waterworks to set up a radon mitigation system that is specifically designed to reduce radon levels to a healthy amount.
 There are several different methods for radon abatement that will prevent radon gas from entering your home while reducing your current radon levels, and we will help you select the best option for your home’s specific needs.

 Take the first step in keeping you and your family healthy and safe!
 Contact American Waterworks today for radon testing or to get an estimate on installing a radon mitigation system in your home.
-We provide radon services in Rochester, Minneapolis, Saint Paul and throughout Minnesota, Iowa, and Wisconsin.
+We provide radon services in Fargo, Rochester, Minneapolis and throughout Minnesota, North Dakota, Iowa, and Wisconsin.

 our service area